SADMAN30102001SAKIB/static-site-builder/README.md

 ### Current Achievements

-The project successfully implements a comprehensive website builder with advanced features like template marketplace and one-time payment model provide unique value propositions in the market.
+The project successfully implements a comprehensive website builder with advanced features like template marketplace and one-time payment model provides unique value propositions in the market.

 ### Performance Metrics